Solfegesam/Solfegesam/markdown-practice.md

 # SAMUEL BILLY
-Hello, I'm Samuel!
+Hello, I'm Samuel👋!

-I'm a **Computer Programming student** passionate about technology, coding and creating web solutions.
+I'm a *Computer Programming student* **passionate about technology, coding and creating web solutions** using Python, HTML and GitHub.

 ## My Learning Goals
+Building and deploying real-world applications.

 ### This Semester
 This semester I am committed to becoming a
 **skilled web developer**, staying *disciplined*,